Factbox - What needs to happen before Boeing's 737 MAX can fly again

 Once the software updates, test flights and pilot training recommendations are finalised, the FAA must approve the jets for flight and has said it will need about 30 days from the time the certification flight is completed before it decides whether to allow flights to resume.
 The agency has repeatedly said it will not certify the plane until it is safe to do so.

-The European Union Aviation and Space Agency said on Tuesday will conduct its own test flights separate from, but in full coordination with, the FAA.
+The European Union Aviation Safety Agency said on Tuesday will conduct its own test flights separate from, but in full coordination with, the FAA.
 The test flights are not scheduled yet and depend on Boeing's progress.

 Muilenburg has said it is possible not all regulators around the world will concurrently approve the MAX to fly again.